 People who downloaded Prince of Persia: The Sands of Time have also downloaded:

-Prince of Persia: The Forgotten Sands, Prince of Persia: Warrior Within, Prince of Persia: The Two Thrones, Prince of Persia 3D, Prince of Persia, Tomb Raider, Prince of Persia 2: The Shadow and the Flame, Prince of Persia
+Prince of Persia: The Forgotten Sands, Prince of Persia: The Two Thrones, Prince of Persia: Warrior Within, Prince of Persia 3D, Lord of the Rings, The: The Fellowship of the Ring, Prince of Persia, Prince of Persia 2: The Shadow and the Flame, Prince of Persia